 WHY WE LIKE IT: Extra heavy-duty cooking and heating elements are designed for exceptional performance and heat retention with advanced safety and convenience features for outstanding reliability and professional performance every time.

 The Broil King Regal S590 is a high-performance natural gas grill with 55,000 BTUs of main burner output on its 625 square-inch primary cooking area.
-A 10,000 BTU side burner and 15,000 BTU rear rotisserie burner off additional cooking options.
-Its patented stainless steel Dual-Tube burners and advanced Flav-R-Wave stainless steel cooking system ensure consistently, even grilling, searing, and more for each of its dedicated cooking surfaces, and its solid rod 9mm cooking grids are 56% heavier than most similar models in its size and class for exceptional heat retention, offering even more reliable searing and grilling results and increasing fuel efficiency.
+A 10,000 BTU side burner and a 15,000 BTU rear rotisserie burner off additional cooking options.
+Its patented stainless steel Dual-Tube burners and advanced Flav-R-Wave stainless steel cooking system ensure consistent, even grilling, searing, and more for each of its dedicated cooking surfaces, and its solid rod 9mm cooking grids are 56% heavier than most similar models in its size and class for exceptional heat retention, offering even more reliable searing and grilling results and increasing fuel efficiency.

 Specialized “cool blue” LED-lit control knobs allow for safe and easy operation at night, and generous side prep tables and heavy-duty caster wheels add more convenience and mobility- even though at 217 lbs, it’s considerably heavier than many others in its size and performance category.
-However, its multiple innovative and patented burner and cooking surface technologies, along with its exceptional performance and ease of use make it a go-to for an ultra-reliable grilling option at a fairly modest price point for its quality.
+However, its multiple innovative and patented burner and cooking surface technologies, along with its exceptional performance and ease of use, make it a go-to for an ultra-reliable grilling option at a fairly modest price point for its quality.
 Prefer an electric model?
 Check out our best electric grills buying guide.

-We preferred natural gas grills constructed with high test stainless steel and which featured porcelain-coated cast iron or 9mm-plus solid rod stainless steel cooking surfaces for superior heat retention and consistent professional-level cooking performance regardless of the price range.
+We preferred natural gas grills constructed with high-test stainless steel and which featured porcelain-coated cast iron or 9mm-plus solid rod stainless steel cooking surfaces for superior heat retention and consistent professional-level cooking performance regardless of the price range.
 We liked grills with backlit or LED-lit control knobs for easier, safer use at night, and built-in thermostat displays for precise heat output monitoring.

 We also preferred grills with multiple dedicated cooking surfaces for standard grilling, searing, char broil, rotisserie, smoker, and sauteing, as well as built-in warming racks, with primary cooking surface areas of at least 500 square inches and outputting a minimum of 30,000 BTUs of heat output.
-We also liked grills that featured additional infrared burners for professional-grade searing and exceptional no-contact high heat grilling.
+We also liked grills that featured additional infrared burners for professional-grade searing and exceptional no-contact high-heat grilling.

 Finally, we liked grills with mobility and quality-of-life features such as heavy-duty caster wheels, large side tables for food prep, double-layered steel lids for increased heat retention, and generous undercarriage storage and/or storage hooks for various grilling utensils.
 Design features that offered lower smoke output, more fuel efficiency, and easier storage when not in use were also appreciated.